Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Credit: Excite

-If you are not fluent in Japanese just signal it with your head and hands when they pick up the bag under the counter, because they will pack everything by default.
-The biggest shops will often offer a lounge area, where you can eat your food, relax and recharge.
-Convenience stores also offer wifi and sometimes even power sockets, which is great for tourists.
+If you’re not fluent in Japanese, simply signal with your head and hands when the staff reaches for the bag under the counter, as they typically pack everything by default.
+Larger convenience stores often provide a lounge area where you can enjoy your meal, unwind, and recharge.
+Additionally, many convenience stores offer free Wi-Fi and sometimes even power sockets, making them ideal spots for tourists to rest and refuel.

 If you’re interested in getting to know more about the many different types of Japanese food, find out here!